Is Rain Barrel Water Safe For Vegetable Gardens?

 You might be wondering what the full use case is for having larger-than-life rain barrels on your property, usually taking up so much space you are considering buying a few more acres to live comfortably.
 The uses for rainwater are almost endless, and with the proper care can eventually start replacing the municipal water you get entirely.

-Cleaned, and you can use filtered rainwater for normal tap water, pool water, cleaning water, any water that you may be used in your home.
+Cleaned, and you can use filtered rainwater for normal tap water, pool water, cleaning water, and any water that you may be using in your home.
 There is no end to the use of this water, and once you start using rain barrel water, you will find yourself not needing much water from other sources unless it has been a terrible weather day.

 For this reason, many vegetable garden owners eventually stop using water from the municipality, as the water they collect from rain has become the only source of water they will ever need.